Self-Hosted Server Guide

 netsh advfirewall firewall add rule name="GameVox TCP" dir=in action=allow protocol=tcp localport=8088 netsh advfirewall firewall add rule name="GameVox UDP" dir=in action=allow protocol=udp localport=7070

-To keep the server running in the background and auto-start on boot, you can use a tool like NSSM:
+To keep the server running in the background and auto-start on boot, open an Administrator terminal and run:

 Setup on Linux